krazyhacks/krazyhacks.github.io/_pages/random_git.md

 # p, pick <commit> = use commit
 # r, reword <commit> = use commit, but edit the commit message
 # e, edit <commit> = use commit, but stop for amending

+Stopped at 0bdc666... adding howto amend authors name in git commits You can amend the commit now, with

+	git commit --amend

+Once you are satisfied with your changes, run

+	git rebase --continue

 {% endhighlight %}